basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 <div class="note">
 <div class="title">Note on Search Permissions</div>
 Search must be enabled in order to successfully grant/revoke search permissions.
-If you attempt to grant/revoke permissions while search is disabled, you will get the following error: `{error,{unknown_permission,"search.query"}}`.
+If you attempt to grant/revoke permissions while search is disabled, you will get the following error: <tt>{error,{unknown_permission,"search.query"}}</tt>.
 More information on Riak Search and how to enable it can be found in the [[Riak Search Settings]] document.
 </div>

 #### Usage Examples